LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

 import java.util.stream.Collectors;

+/**
+ * agent generator to create agents
+ */
 public final class MyAgentGenerator extends IBaseAgentGenerator<MyAgent>
 {
-    // constructor of the generator
+    /**
-    // @param p_stream ASL code as any stream e.g. FileInputStream public MyAgentGenerator( final InputStream p_stream ) throws Exception {
+     * @param p_stream ASL code as any stream e.g. FileInputStream */
+    public MyAgentGenerator( final InputStream p_stream ) throws Exception {
         super(
             // input ASL stream
             p_stream,
             // a set with all possible actions for the agent Stream.concat(
                 // we use all build-in actions of LightJason CCommon.actionsFromPackage(),
+                Stream.concat(
+                    // use the actions which are defined inside the agent class CCommon.actionsFromAgentClass( MyAgent.class ),
+                    // add an own external action
+                    Stream.of(
+                        new MyAction()
+                    )
-                        CCommon.actionsFromAgentClass( MyAgent.class )
+                )
             // build the set with a collector ).collect( Collectors.toSet() ),

-                // aggregation function for the optimisation function, here
+            // aggregation function for the optimization function, here
             // we use an empty function
             IAggregation.EMPTY
         );
     }

+    /**
-    // generator method of the agent
+     * generator method of the agent
+     *
-    // @param p_data any data which can be put from outside to the generator method
+     * @param p_data any data which can be put from outside to the generator method
-    // @return returns an agent
+     * @return returns an agent
+     */
     @Override
     public final MyAgent generatesingle( final Object... p_data ) {
         return new MyAgent( m_configuration );
     }
 }
 ```
 <!-- htmlmin:ignore -->